-When a person’s skin comes into contact with an irritating substance, they may develop an itchy or burning rash.
-This reaction is contact dermatitis.
+When a person’s skin comes into contact with an irritating substance, this can cause an itchy or burning rash to develop.
+This reaction is known as contact dermatitis.

 Contact dermatitis is an inflammatory skin condition that results from contact with an irritating substance.
 Chemicals, heat, and substances that a person may be allergic to can all cause contact dermatitis.

 This article outlines the types of contact dermatitis, their appearance, what may trigger them, and what a person can do to treat or prevent occurrences.

 There are several common types of contact dermatitis.
 These typically vary depending on the agent involved.